commercialhaskell/lts-haskell/README.md

-LTS Haskell builds on top of the versioning guidelines of Haskell's [Package Versioning Policy](https://www.haskell.org/haskellwiki/Package_versioning_policy), where authors indicate a breaking changing by bumping either the first second numbers in the version number, and indicate point releases and bug fixes by changing any of the other numbers.
+LTS Haskell builds on top of the versioning guidelines of Haskell's [Package Versioning Policy](https://www.haskell.org/haskellwiki/Package_versioning_policy), where authors indicate a breaking changing by bumping either the first or second numbers in the version number, and indicate point releases and bug fixes by changing any of the other numbers.